Hwa Chong Institution Boarding School

-Hwa Chong Institution Boarding School is a boarding school located in Hwa Chong Institution, Singapore.
+Hwa Chong Institution Boarding School (HCIBS) is a boarding school located in Hwa Chong Institution, Singapore.
 The boarding school is part of the Hwa Chong family of schools, including Hwa Chong Institution and Hwa Chong International School.

-The boarding school began its operations in 2002, and was officially opened in 2003 by then deputy prime minister Lee Hsien Loong.
-There are also local Singaporean boarders, who are mainly students from Hwa Chong Institution.
+The boarding school began its operations in 2002, and was officially opened in 2003 by then-Deputy Prime Minister Lee Hsien Loong.
+There are also local boarders, who are mainly students from Hwa Chong Institution.

 Each 18-24 boarders will be assigned with a cluster mentor, who provides a link between boarding school and parents and who is concerned with all aspects of his/her education, personal development and welfare.

 Boarding complex and facilities

 Designed by architect Kenzo Tange, the complex consists of seven 6-storey blocks (Hall A - Hall G) providing accommodation for up to 1,000 boarders or guests.
 Halls A, B and C each has five residential levels (six for Hall E, F and G), in which each level is separated into left and right clusters, while Halls E, F and G each has six residential levels.
 Halls E, F, and G are also connected with walkways.
 Each cluster is supervised by a cluster mentor, who act as guardians to the students living there.